-An individual who believes that she or he has been a target of a bias-related crime is encouraged to immediately report an incident to NYPH Security, the Senior Associate Dean, and the Affirmative Action Officer (in Weill Cornell Medical College's case this would be Dr. Dana Zappetti, the Associate Dean of Student Affairs).
+An individual who believes that she or he has been a target of a bias-related crime is encouraged to immediately report an incident to NYPH Security and/or 911, the Associate Dean, or the Office of Diversity and Inclusion at 646-962-9916.
 The incident will be reviewed and investigated, and a determination will be made as to how the allegation will be handled.